 Transitioning away from your business can be an intimidating scenario, but it’s also one that offers some unique opportunity.
 Developing some key strategies early in the process and keeping an eye on the big picture will help you take advantage of these opportunities and create a solid wealth plan for your future.

-Create a Picture of Your Situation
+Create a Picture of Your Business and Personal Financial Situation

 It’s vital to have a clear plan in place to maneuver through these complexities.
 Step one to understanding this complexity is assembling all your information in a single location.
 Your tax return offers a starting point to assemble all the details of a plan for your assets.
 Those numbers can help build accurate balance sheets and profit and loss statements, which then can be used for modeling strategies to transition from work to retirement to legacy.

 A wealth plan will allow you to see how the choices you make today will affect your financial future.
 This will be vital as you prepare to eventually exit your business.

 Build a Diverse Portfolio